What are you looking for?

 With many beachfront properties closing off access to the beautiful Pointe d’Esny beach, finding the way to the sand can be tricky if you’re not staying in a hotel or resort.
 A public path heads to the beach from the road – look for it in the middle of Pointe d’Esny.

-If you go snorkeling in Blue Bay, remember to wear reef-safe sunscreen to protect the coral reefs from further damage.
-You don’t need to do a boat trip to go snorkeling in the reserve – you can enter from the shore.
+If you go snorkelling in Blue Bay, remember to wear reef-safe sunscreen to protect the coral reefs from further damage.
+You don’t need to do a boat trip to go snorkelling in the reserve – you can enter from the shore.

 The best spot to get into the water is at the western edge of the public beach.